secretfader/secretfader/README.md

-sharing knowledge by [authoring technical blog entries](https://www.secretfader.com), working to [build communities through events](https://www.cogoldrust.com), and mentoring the next generation of engineers one-on-one at a local makerspace.
+sharing knowledge by [authoring technical blog entries](https://www.secretfader.com), working to [build communities through events](https://www.cogoldrust.com), and mentoring the next generation of engineers one-on-one at local events and makerspaces.

 ### Have a question? :mag: